MRtrix3/mrtrix3/docs/reference/scripts/dwigradcheck.rst

 Standard options
 ^^^^^^^^^^^^^^^^

 - **-continue <TempDir> <LastFile>** Continue the script from a previous execution; must provide the temporary directory path, and the name of the last successfully-generated file

 - **-force** Force overwrite of output files if pre-existing

 - **-help** Display help information for the script

-- **-nocleanup** Do not delete temporary directory at script completion
+- **-nocleanup** Do not delete temporary files during script, or temporary directory at script completion

 - **-nthreads number** Use this number of threads in MRtrix multi-threaded applications (0 disables multi-threading)